ravendb/template-cloudflare-worker/README.md

 ### Configure the Template

-Watch the [video tutorial][docs-howto-video] or read through [the step-by-step guide in the RavenDB docs][docs-howto] that covers how to get up and running successfully with this template by configuring the worker to use mTLS certificates.
+Read through [the step-by-step guide in the RavenDB docs][docs-howto] that covers how to get up and running successfully with this template by configuring the worker to use mTLS certificates.

 ### Wrangler Environment Variables